yangqimeng99/svlearn/README.md

  * other files: Paragraph’s output

 **Note:**
 In the `svlearn runParagraph`, the [Paragraph](https://github.com/Illumina/paragraph) is called twice to extract six paragraph features.
-The SVLearn package includes a binary distribution of [Paragraph v2.4a](https://github.com/Illumina/paragraph/releases/tag/v2.4a), and we haven’t made any changes to its code.

 ### 6. Genotyping
 In this step, the feature matrixs obtained from previous steps is integrated, and the [trained model](https://doi.org/10.5281/zenodo.11144997) is called to obtain the SV genotypes.